top of page

 Oct 28, 2025

 Sometimes, you might want to crochet at a different gauge than the one specified in the pattern.
 Whether it's because you're using a different yarn or hook size, or your natural crochet tension differs, adjusting a pattern to your gauge is a valuable skill.
 To ensure your project turns out the correct size for your gauge, you may need to adjust the pattern.
-Here’s how to do it: 1.
-Crochet a Gauge Swatch Choose Your Yarn and Hook: Use the yarn and hook you plan to use for you
+Here’s how to do it: Wait!
+Do You Want to Automate Adjusting Your Gauge?
+The Poppy Shop Crochet Gauge Converter makes a

 Oct 28, 2025